 Will you be able to access all the beaches on the King Charles III England Coast Path?

-As part of the launch of this coast path, work is being done to identify a “coastal margin” – i.e. the land between trail and sea.
+As part of the launch of this coastal path, work is being done to identify a “coastal margin” – i.e. the land between trail and sea.
 This has been achieved thanks to the introduction of the Right of Coastal Access under Part 9 of the Marine and Coastal Access Act 2009, which enables the establishment of the coast path and right of access over the associated coastal margin.

 Depending on restrictions for nature conservation, safety, unsuitability for public access or around private houses, gardens or Ministry of Defence land, you’ll often have new rights to enjoy areas such as beaches, dunes and foreshore.
 Access the National Trails website for comprehensive maps and details on access.